ashrea06/Zeek-Suricata-Inline-TAP/README.md

  >>>>> tcp6       0      0 192.168.2.18:9200       :::*                    LISTEN      7774/java

+> [!WARNING]
+>
-# As we try to connect to the Kibana, at this address location http://localhost:5601, this is constantly rendering the same error, "Kibana Server not ready yet."
+> Connecting  to the Kibana, at this address location http://localhost:5601, this is constantly rendering the same error, "Kibana Server not ready yet."